Table Of Contents

 Also, utilizing trends, when you identify a breakout, you are identifying a new trend at the earliest possible moment.
 If you can capitalize on a new trend, you are breakout trading.
 One example with crypto could be when a new piece of legislation comes out in favor of crypto adoption, and you wait for the market to trend upward on positive sentiment.
 When you can reliably see that it is set to break out of its range, you can profit from this knowledge.

-Breakout trading is used by day traders and swing traders alike, as there are often intraday breakouts, as well as longer-term breakouts.
-As you can appreciate, these strategies demand active participation in the market.
+Breakout trading is used by day traders and swing traders alike, with intraday and longer-term breakouts.
+These strategies require active participation in the market.
 To be effective at breakout trading, you must be able to intelligently analyze and survey the market in real time.
 This is where having a broker with the best technical tools and great analysis helps.
-One of the best ways to identify breakouts is to use Japanese candlesticks, powerful technical analysis tools that can be deployed on the platforms of many of the best brokers.
+One of the best ways to identify breakouts is to use Japanese candlesticks, powerful technical analysis tools available on many of the best brokers' platforms.

 6. Reversal trading